JetBrains/intellij-sdk-docs/topics/basics/indexing_and_psi_stubs/stub_indexes.md

 Typically, you need to have stubs for things like methods or fields visible from other files.
 You usually don't need to have stubs for things like statements or local variables, which are not visible externally.

+### Implementation

+The following steps need to be performed only once for each language that supports stubs:

+* Change the file element type for your language (the element type that you return from `ParserDefinition.getFileNodeType()`) to a class that extends [`IStubFileElementType`](upsource:///platform/core-impl/src/com/intellij/psi/tree/IStubFileElementType.java).
+* In your `plugin.xml`, define the `com.intellij.stubElementTypeHolder` extension and specify the interface which contains the `IElementType` constants used by your language's parser as well as `externalIdPrefix` if possible ([example](upsource:///plugins/properties/src/META-INF/plugin.xml)).

 For each element type that you want to store in the stub tree, you need to perform the following steps:

 * Define an interface for the stub, derived from the [`StubElement`](upsource:///platform/core-api/src/com/intellij/psi/stubs/StubElement.java) interface ([example](upsource:///plugins/properties/properties-psi-api/src/com/intellij/lang/properties/psi/PropertyStub.java)).